Daytrip to the classic island of Brännö

 Coffee at Brännö Varv Café & Bar

 Explore Brännö on foot.
 A good way to start is the stretch between Rödsten and Husvik.
 A couple of hundred metres along Rödstensvägen you come to a large white sign on the left side of the road.
-This leads to one of the island’s gems, Brännö Varv Café & Bar, which is open daily in summer and on Fridays to Sundays in May and September.
+This leads to one of the island’s gems, Brännö Varv Café & Bar, which is open daily May-September.
 Follow the gravel path towards the shipyard, past the red shacks and an old rail siding.
 Brännö Varv is a wonderful mix of the Swedish west coast and the Caribbean.
 The café and bar are filled with palms, sun chairs, hammocks, old wooden boats and an assortment of old pottery.
 If you want some luxurious treats to take on your outing you can buy them from the deli there, which offers a take-away selection, and if you feel like challenging your nearest and dearest to a game of minigolf then you can, because Brännö Varv also has a minigolf course.
 Next to the restaurant is Brännö Varv’s own Bed & Breakfast which has four rooms which can be booked from early spring until the middle of September.

 Discover more of Brännö